Documentation Index

 Summary

-The architecture optimizes for three properties simultaneously:- Unprivileged deployment — no root, no
+The architecture optimizes for three properties simultaneously:

-CAP_SYS_ADMIN, no kernel configuration changes.
-Works on any kernel 5.14+ out of the box. - Defense in depth — Landlock provides a hard floor that catches failures in the dynamic layer.
+- Defense in depth — Landlock provides a hard floor that catches failures in the dynamic layer.
 The supervisor can only grant what it can open.
+Protected-root checks ensure internal nono state remains off-limits to dynamic grants.

-never_grantprovides a policy ceiling that no approval can override. - Transparency — the sandboxed agent does not need to know about nono.
+- Transparency — the sandboxed agent does not need to know about nono.
 Standard

-open()calls succeed after supervisor approval.
+open() calls succeed after supervisor approval.
 No retries, no special APIs, no agent modifications.